-As at September 30, 2013, we had cash on hand of \$1,403,145.
-Our working capital was \$701,492.
+As at December 31, 2013, we had cash on hand of \$1,294,151.
+Our working capital was \$887,624.

 We hold a significant portion of cash reserves in Canadian dollars.
 Due to foreign exchange rate fluctuations, the value of these Canadian dollar reserves can result in translation gains or losses in US dollar terms.
 If there was to be a significant decline in the Canadian dollar against the US dollar, the US dollar value of that Canadian dollar cash position presented on our balance sheet would significantly decline.
+Recently, the Canadian dollar has declined to near the 90 cent mark relative to the US dollar.
+There is no certainty as to whether the value of the Canadian dollar will rise or continue to fall to lower levels.
+If the US dollar significantly declines relative to the Canadian dollar, our quoted

-If the US dollar significantly declines relative to the Canadian dollar, our quoted Canadian dollar position would increase however US dollar cash position would significantly decline.
+Canadian dollar position would increase however US dollar cash position would significantly decline.
 Such foreign exchange declines could cause us to experience losses that will be recorded on our income statement.